 Some managers shy away from it.
 Employees may cringe at the thought of it.
 No matter the perspective, feedback can be beneficial to both parties.
 Ongoing feedback is crucial to ensure your company is always improving and can hire and retain the best talent possible.

-Feedback is most useful when a company sets the stage and the culture is built around making the work environment inviting, encouraging and responsive to it.
+Feedback is most useful when a company sets the stage and the culture is built around making the work environment inviting, encouraging, and responsive to it.
 An article published in Canadian Psychology indicates that today’s companies would be well advised to make effective use of feedback.
-The study suggested that such companies would most likely give themselves a competitive advantage especially in today’s fierce economic climate.
+The study suggested that such companies would most likely give themselves a competitive advantage, especially in today’s fierce economic climate.

 How can you create a feedback friendly environment?